DrewWing/EDrewcatedGuesser/docs/StatsCalculation.md

 Documentation on how statistics (OPR, AutoOPR, CCWM, etc.) calculation works, so I'm not forced to reverse-engineer my old code every time I make changes.

-> [!Warning]
-> This document is a draft and may contain incorrect, incomplete, or outdated information.

 ## Files and Directories
 Each season's data is separated into separate directories by season year (ex: `generatedfiles/2024`, `generatedfiles/2023`, etc.).